EpicBounties/CorporateSite/_posts/en/2021-09-28-epic-bounties-ceo.md

 ###### Differences compared to other Bug Bounty programmes

-Within the Epic Bounties business model, MSSPs have been included as a key part of the bug bounty programme, adding value with that bet.
+Within the Epic Bounties business model, partners have been included as a key part of the bug bounty programme, adding value with that bet.
 Epic Bounties helps companies to put in place the necessary procedures so that hunters can submit vulnerabilities with the necessary legal guarantees.

 ###### What they bring to CISOSs